Harbor Hills, New York: Town representation

 As Harbor Hills is an unincorporated hamlet, it has no government of its own, and is instead governed directly by the Town of North Hempstead in Manhasset.

-Harbor Hills is located in the Town of North Hempstead's 5th district, which as of January 2026 is represented on the Town Board by Yaron Levy (R–Great Neck).
+Harbor Hills is located in the Town of North Hempstead's 5th district, which as of March 2026 is represented in the North Hempstead Town Council by resident Yaron Levy (R–Harbor Hills).

 Representation in higher government

 Nassau County representation

 Harbor Hills is located in Nassau County's 10th Legislative district, which as of March 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Harbor Hills is located in the New York State Assembly's 16th Assembly district, which as of March 2022 is represented by Gina Sillitti (D–Manorhaven).
+Harbor Hills is located in the New York State Assembly's 16th State Assembly district, which as of March 2026 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Harbor Hills is located in the New York State Senate's 7th State Senate district, which as of March 2023 is represented in the New York State Senate by Jack M. Martins [R].
+Harbor Hills is located in the New York State Senate's 7th State Senate district, which as of March 2026 is represented in the New York State Senate by Jack M. Martins (R–Old Westbury).